Clinical Psychology MPhil

 - Entry requirements

-Applicants for MPhil study are expected to hold a minimum 2:1 at undergraduate level.
+Applicants holding a Masters degree in a relevant subject are particularly encouraged to apply.
 For an assessment of individual entry qualifications, candidates should contact the School of Psychological Sciences directly.

 International Students: All International students must upload a scanned copy of their passport as part of the application process.